krakrukra/PocketAdmin/extra/wiki/commands.md

 "Велосипед СТЕЛС" string typed. (because you have to press the same key to
 type 'l' or 'д', same key for 'k' or 'л', etc)

-8. Mouse control commands which have to do with moving the pointer or the
+8. Mouse control commands which have to do with moving the pointer or the wheel
-wheel take decimal arguments, ranging from 0 to 127.
-These arguments are
+take decimal arguments, ranging from 0 to 127.
+These arguments are relative
-relative values which represent displacement from the previous location and
+values which represent displacement from the previous location and are expressed
-are expressed in logical units.
-It is completely up to the host machine to
+in logical units.
+It is completely up to the host machine to decide what these
-decide what these values actually mean and what postprocessing should be done
+values actually mean and what postprocessing should be done on them.
+For example,
-on them.
-For example, dispacement by 10 units might mean 10 or 20 pixels,
+dispacement by 10 units might mean 10 or 20 pixels, depending on the sensitivity
-depending on the sensitivity setting.
-Also, the postprocessing does not have
+setting.
+Also, host postprocessing might result in eg. "MOUSE_RIGHT 100" not
-to be linear, so that "MOUSE_RIGHT 100" and "MOUSE_RIGHT 10" executed 10 times
-in a row may have different results.
-That means that you should be extra careful
+being equivalent to "MOUSE_RIGHT 10" executed 10 times in a row.
+That means you
-when using these commands and make sure that the machine you are testing the
-payload on is similar enough to the intended target machine.
+should be extra careful and make correct assumptions about target machine to use
+mouse control successfully.
+Commands which have to do with moving mouse pointer
+on different axies (or add scroll) can be combined on a single line, for example,
+"MOUSE_RIGHT 120 MOUSE_DOWN 35 MOUSE_SCROLLUP 47" is a valid command.

 9. Single ASCII-printable character commands are available, which will type
 out that character.
 The appropriate modifiers (left SHIFT and right ALT keys)